cy-park/Scrawler/README.md

 ![](https://raw.githubusercontent.com/cy-park/Scrawler/master/docs/assets/progress_all.png)

 This is the end of the basic instruction!
-You can find the live example of above code [here](https://codepen.io/cypark/pen/GEpjKx).
+You can find the live demo of the above code [here](https://codepen.io/cypark/pen/GEpjKx).

 <br>